ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 curl -H 'Authorization: Basic dXNlcjpwYXNz' ...

-However, cURL can also take care of the authentication for you:
+However, cURL can also take care of the authentication and specifically the encoding of the credentials for you:

 curl -u user:pass ...